xywei/MBO/README.md

 constraints, analogous to Allen-Cahn equation; the other with volume conservation constraints, similar to Cahn-Hilliard equation.

+This branch uses fast Gauss transform to solve the heat equation.

 ## Dependencies

 - Deal.II (with interface for Trilinos)